 A few weeks down the road, my professor said, “Hey, your story was accepted.
 You should expect a check within the next couple of weeks.”
 I had no idea what he was telling me, and he could tell that by the look on my face.
 “You placed second.”
 I asked him what he meant and he told me that there was a writing contest put on by the magazine, with cash prizes for those writers whose works were chosen to be published.
 Mine was chosen, behind only one other writer’s story, to be placed in the magazine.

 At the end of it all, I received a check for $100 and five copies of the magazine with my story right there, printed in front of me.
 I was very humbled by the experience, and proud of myself for the effort I put forth with that story.
 It was at that moment that I realized that I could really do something with writing if I put my mind to it and took it seriously.

 I developed a passion for writing very quickly.
 Within the two years after graduation, I had written two short stories (published in my first short story volume) and my first big project, a novella entitled, “Resistant,” which is part of The Faces of the War Collection.
 Within a year of my first release, I published another WWII book entitled, “Unguarded,” also part of Faces.
 I then worked simultaneously on my second short story volume and my third WWII book.
-The former was released in mid-October; the latter was released in January 2016.
-I’m currently making progress on my fourth WWII title, projected to release sometime in 2017.
+The former was released in mid-October; the latter, entitled “Imminent,” was released in January 2016.
+The fourth book in my Faces collection, entitled “Needless,” was released in January 2017.